Media relations is often confused with the term public relations.

 Much media coverage follows particular trends…

-The explosion in vegan food.
+An explosion in vegan food.

-The growth of mindfulness meditation.
+Growth of mindfulness meditation.

 The latest tech business to revolutionise how we exercise.

-The move to low-carbon living.
+Society’s move to low-carbon living.

 The role artificial intelligence will play in healthcare.